Higher Education and the Labor Market

 An educated workforce is vital for a prosperous society.
 In Washington, nearly 70 percent of all projected job openings require at least some education beyond high school.
 Two-thirds require a certificate, associate degree, or higher.
 For this reason, it is imperative to align education outcomes with labor market demands.

-Every two years, the Washington Student Achievement Council (WSAC), State Board for Community and Technical Colleges, and Workforce Training and Education Coordinating Board produce Washington's Skilled and Educated Workforce Report.
-The report:
+Every two years, the Washington Student Achievement Council (WSAC), State Board for Community and Technical Colleges, Workforce Training and Education Coordinating Board (WTB), and the Association of Washington Business (AWB) produce the Washington State Higher Education and Labor Market (HELM) Report, formerly known as Washington's Skilled and Educated Workforce Report.

 Reskilling and Upskilling